aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/oleobjects/update-a-specific-oleobject-from-excel-worksheet/_index.md

 weight: 30
 ---

-This REST API indicates Update OLE object.
+This REST API indicates to `update` an `OLE object` in an Excel worksheet.

 ## RSET API